divio/customer-handbook/essential-knowledge/project-backups.rst

 What’s backed up?
 -----------------

-Our backup system takes care of your project’s:
+Our backup system takes care of your applications’s:

 * database - the database that Django uses for persistent storage, made available for download as a binary database dump
 * media files - files uploaded/processed/stored by the project’s applications, made available for download as a tarred